 Simplify US Equity PLUS GBTC ETF (SPBC)

-In May 2021, the Simplify US Equity PLUS GBTC ETF was introduced, offering investors a novel approach to obtain diversified exposure to both Bitcoin and the S&P 500.
+In May 2021, the Simplify US Equity PLUS GBTC ETF was introduced, offering investors a novel approach to obtain diversified exposure to both the most popular cryptocurrency in India, Bitcoin, and the S&P 500.
 Through investments in ETFs and futures contracts, the fund seeks to achieve a whole exposure to U.S. stocks.
 One of the most well-liked S&P 500 ETFs, the iShares Core S&P 500 ETF (IVV), receives more than 83 percent of its allocation.
 The SPBC also aims to allocate an additional 10% of its budget to the GBTC fund.
 AUM is $100.5 million, and 3,700 shares are traded on average each day.

 Valkyrie Balance Sheet Opportunities ETF (VBB)